 From the moment you conceive, you are now on a 9-month countdown.
 You will also realize that as the big day draws nearer each day, anxiety builds up.
 However, if you arm yourself with all the necessary information pertaining to childbirth and delivery, you will not have any fear whatsoever; you will know what to expect and how to handle any pregnancy complication you may experience.

-This pain differs from mother to mother and from pregnancy to pregnancy; for some women, the pain is jaw grinding while others breeze through the delivery process.
+This pain differs from mother to mother and from pregnancy to pregnancy; for some women, the pain is jaw grinding while others in comparison seem to breeze through the delivery process.

 The intensity of your labor pains depends on:

 - The position of the baby on your pelvis; the ideal position is face down.

 Labor pains, however, are never entirely clear-cut; some of the initial signs of labor can be vague.